SPS Convocation 2024

 Do children need a ticket?

-Children that are three and under who will sit in a caregiver’s lap do not need tickets; everyone else needs a ticket.
+Children who are three and under who will sit in a caregiver’s lap do not need tickets; everyone else needs a ticket.

 If I need special seating arrangements due to a disability or health issues.
 What should I do?